bwakedavis/bwakedavis.github.io/content/blog/blockchain/index.markdown

 + *Timestamped* - when a transaction occurs it's timestamp is recorded on the block.
 + *Immutable* - all validated transaction records are irreversible and cannot be changed.
 + *Programmable* - a blockchain is programmable eg. using smart contracts.
-+ *Unanimous* - all network partcipants agree to the validity of each record.
++ *Unanimous* - all network participants agree to the validity of each record.

 ### Benefits of Blockchain